Mayor & Council

 WHEN WE MEET

-King City Council generally meets the third Wednesday of each month at 7 p.m. at the King City Hall.
+King City Council generally meets on the third Wednesday of each month at 6 p.m. at the King City Hall.
+To learn more about the type of meetings (click here.)

-City Council Meeting Dates for 2020 (this doesn't include special meeting)
+City Council Meeting Dates for 2021 (this doesn't include special meetings or workshops.)

 Agendas & Minutes